cerplot/luigi/doc/configuration.rst

 timeout
   .. versionadded:: 1.0.20

-  Number of seconds after which to kill a task which has been running for too long.
-This provides a default value for all tasks, which can be overridden by setting the ``worker_timeout`` property in any task.
+  Number of seconds after which to kill a step which has been running for too long.
+This provides a default value for all steps, which can be overridden by setting the ``worker_timeout`` property in any step.
   Default value is 0, meaning no timeout.

 wait_interval